If there’s one thing I love, it’s PASTA! With some veggies and added protein (if you wanna) you’ve got yourself a whole meal!

 Cashew Alfredo Sauce

-- 1 cup soaked cashews (preferably soaked overnight)
+- 1 cup soaked cashews ( soaked overnight or boiled until softened)

 - 2 tbsp vegan butter (I used Earth Balance)

 - 3 tsp minced garlic

 - 1¼ cups unsweetened almond milk

 - 1 tsp sea salt

 - 1 tbsp Italian seasoning blend plus more to taste

 - Prepare pasta of choice according to package directions, then set aside.16 oz. pasta of choice

 - Add all sauce ingredients to a high-speed blender and blend on high until completely smooth and creamy.1 cup soaked cashews, 2 tbsp vegan butter, 3 tsp minced garlic, 1¼ cups unsweetened almond milk, 1 tsp lemon juice, 2 tbsp onion powder, 4 tbsp nutritional yeast, 1 tsp sea salt, 1 tbsp Italian seasoning blend, black pepper to taste

 - Once smooth, transfer the cashew mixture to the sauté pan to warm through over low-medium heat (optional).
 Stir frequently to avoid sticking.Note– if the sauce is too thick for your preference, simply add a few splashes of vegetable broth or water to thin until you've reached desired consistency.